xinwenfu/GenCyber/FieldTrips/V3/README.md

 * If you’re logged in as a standard user, it will ask for an administrator password.
 * If you’re logged in as an administrator, it will ask you to confirm the action.

-By default in modern Windows (Vista and later), every program you start runs with standard user privileges — even if you are logged in as an administrator.
+By default in modern Windows (Vista and later), every program you start runs with standard user privileges, even if you are logged in as an administrator.
 This reduces the risk of malware or accidental changes damaging the system, since even if malicious software runs, it cannot silently make high-level changes without triggering a UAC prompt.

 For example, even if you’re logged in as an administrator in Windows, programs (including CMD) do not automatically start with full administrative rights.